laurent22/joplin/readme/apps/mfa.md

 - [Access your profile](https://joplincloud.com/users/me)
 - Find the *Multi-factor authentication* section
-- Click the link to *Recovery Codes*
+- Click the link to *Recovery codes*
 - After finishing the process you should see a list of your recovery codes and a button at the bottom to generate new codes

 > The new codes will invalidate the old ones, so remember to save it.